BastienFaure/nmap-scrap/README.md

 # nmap-scrap

-HTTP exploration utility based on Nmap XML outputs.

-This tool aims to address discovering issues when dealing with large scopes.
+`nmap-scrap` is an HTTP exploration utility based on Nmap XML outputs.
+This tool aims to address discovering issues when dealing with large scopes by parsing Nmap XML outputs and extracting only required information.

+# Installation

+## Python dependencies

+Please not at the time of writing this file, a feature only available on python-requests upstream was required but not provided with pypy bundled version.

+	pip install -r requirements.txt

+## massws

+	TODO

+# Usage

 A typical workflow looks like: